acbilson/chaos-content/notes/top-of-mind.md

 - Define composite notes and leaf notes.
 A common practice in Obsidian is to append "MOC" to a composite note.
 Andy uses the '§' symbol.
 I could also add it to the front matter and filter them into a separate list.

 - Determine my promotion-to-post guidelines.
 Some of my notes equal my posts in quality, length, and completeness.
 How to decide when a note about programming becomes an insight post?

+- Revise evangelism paradigm notes, there's a lot of cruft.